IIIF/api/source/api/presentation/3.0/index.md

 ##### placeholderCanvas

 A single Canvas that provides additional content for use before the main content of the resource that has the `placeholderCanvas` property is rendered, or as an advertisement or stand-in for that content.
 Examples include images, text and sound standing in for video content before the user initiates playback; or a film poster to attract user attention.
 The content provided by `placeholderCanvas` differs from a thumbnail: a client might use `thumbnail` to summarize and navigate multiple resources, then show content from `placeholderCanvas` as part of the initial presentation of a single resource.
-A poster Canvas is likely to have different dimensions to those of the Canvas(es) of the resource that has the `placeholderCanvas` property.
+A placeholder Canvas is likely to have different dimensions to those of the Canvas(es) of the resource that has the `placeholderCanvas` property.

 Clients _MAY_ display the content of a linked placeholder Canvas when presenting the resource.
 When more than one such Canvas is available, for example if `placeholderCanvas` is provided for the currently selected Range and the current Manifest, the client _SHOULD_ pick the one most specific to the content.
 Publishers _SHOULD NOT_ assume that the placeholder Canvas will be processed by all clients.
 Clients _SHOULD_ take care to avoid conflicts between time-based media in the rendered placeholder Canvas and the content of the resource that has the `placeholderCanvas` property.

 The value _MUST_ be a JSON object with the `id` and `type` properties, and _MAY_ have other properties of Canvases.
+The value of `type` _MUST_ be "Canvas".
 The object _MUST NOT_ have the `placeholderCanvas` property, nor the `accompanyingCanvas` property.

   * A Collection _MAY_ have the `placeholderCanvas` property.<br/>
     Clients _MAY_ render `placeholderCanvas` on a Collection.